TheRobBrennan/demo-graphql-starter-kit/README.md

 The easiest way to use this repo is to have [Docker](https://www.docker.com) installed and configured on your development machine.

+Before starting this project, you will need to update the following `sample.env` file(s) with your own settings and save them as `.env` in their respective directories:

+- `server/sample.env` -> `server/.env`

 Once this is complete, you can spin up the project by running:

 ```sh